 In 1348 Rattus rattus, the Latin-named black rodent, was the devil in the bestiary.
 These black rats deserted a ship from the continent which had docked near Weymouth.
 They carried a deadly cargo, a term that modern science calls Pasteurella pestis, that the fourteenth century named the Great Pestilence and that we know as the Black Death.

-The worst plague arrived in these islands, and much, including the language, would be change radically.
+The worst plague arrived in these islands, and much, including the language, would be changed radically.

 The infected rats scaled out east and then north.
 They sought out human habitations, building nests in the floors, climbing the wattle and daub walls, shedding the infected fleas that fed on their blood and transmitted bubonic plague.
 It has been estimated that up to one-third of England's population of four million died.
 Many others were debilitated for life.
 In some places entire communities were wiped out.
 In Ashwell in Hertfordshire, for instance, in the bell tower of the church, some despairing soul, perhaps the parish priest, scratched a short poignant chronicle on the wall in poor Latin.
 "The first pestilence was in 1350 minus one . . .
 1350 was pitiless, wild, violent, only the dregs of the people live to tell the tale."